-Evaluation Factor Score Logic Revenue potential 3 Fare revenue has the potential to fund a moderate portion of project Nevenue potentiai O&M costs.
-Keeps pace with inflation 3 Fare revenue sometimes keep pace with inflation, depending on transit agency policies and practices regarding fare rate increases.
-Equity 1 Fares are regressive, placing a larger burden on low-income, transit- Equity I dependent riders.
+Evaluation Factor Score Logic Revenue potential • Fare revenue has the potential to fund a moderate portion of project O&M costs.

-Evaluation Factor Score Logic Nexus with beneficiaries 5 Fares are paid as a user fee by the riders of the transit service, who are the direct beneficiaries of the project.
-Stability / predictability 3 Fare revenue can fluctuate with economic conditions, but is generally predictable.
-Legal 5 There is legal authority to apply fare revenue to the O&M costs of the project.
-Administration 5 Fare revenue is already being collected for existing transportation services in the county.
-Political support 5 Charging fares is generally expected for new transit service.
-There is likely strong political support to use fare revenue for the O&M costs of the project.
+Evaluation Factor Score Logic Keeps pace with inflation Fare revenue sometimes keep pace with inflation, depending on transit Reeps pace with inhation • agency policies and practices regarding fare rate increases.
+Equity 0 Fares are regressive, placing a larger burden on low-income, transit- Equity dependent riders.
+Nexus with beneficiaries Fares are paid as a user fee by the riders of the transit service, who are Wexus with beneficialles the direct beneficiaries of the project.
+Stability / predictability Fare revenue can fluctuate with economic conditions, but is generally Stability / predictability • predictable.
+Legal There is legal authority to apply fare revenue to the O&M costs of the project.
+Administration Fare revenue is already being collected for existing transportation Administration services in the county.
+Political support Charging fares is generally expected for new transit service.
+There is likely ι οπαίσαι συρροίτ strong political support to use fare revenue for the O&M costs of the project.

-3.4.4 Advertising Revenue
+3.4.5 Advertising Revenue